UK extends mortgage aid scheme to Islamic finance

 "The Help to Buy extension builds on the government's commitment to support the UK Islamic finance market ... and retain London's position as the premier western Islamic financial centre," the finance ministry said in a statement.

-Islamic finance is worth around 11 billion pounds a year to Britain, the government added.
+Islamic finance is worth around 11 billion pounds ($18 billion) a year to Britain, the government added.

 Later this year Britain aims to become the first Western country to issue a bond that complies with Islamic law, known as a sukuk, in a further attempt to cement London's place as the main Western centre for Islamic finance.